 MSc in Advanced Computer Science

-At least an Upper Second Class (2.1) degree or an international equivalent in Computer Science or a closely related discipline and a solid foundation in programming are required.
+At least an Upper Second Class (2.1) degree in Computer Science or a closely related discipline and a solid foundation in programming are required.
 In particular, we will consider applicants with first degrees in:

 - Computer Science

 - Computer Engineering (provided that it includes enough core Computer Science and programming)

 - Mathematics (provided that it includes enough core Computer Science and programming)

 If you have a first degree in one of the following subjects, you should apply for the MSc Computer Science programme instead: